CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 Contents
 ------

-(This is all rendered via the *nbviewer* is is read-only.
-Editable notebooks + examples can be downloaded too by forking! )
+(The below chapter are rendered via the *nbviewer*, and is read-only.
+Editable notebooks + examples can be downloaded by forking! )

 * [**Prologue.**](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/master/Prologue/Prologue.ipynb) Why we do it.